 Cerner Corporation is expanding its historical focus on electronic medical records (EMR) to help improve health and care across the board.
 Cerner aims to assimilate and normalize the world's healthcare data in order to reduce cost and increase efficiency while improving patient outcomes.

 Cerner Corporation, a longtime leader in the healthcare IT space, is in the midst of an evolution.
-Today, its solutions and services are utilized in over 14,000 medical facilities around the world, such as hospitals, integrated delivery networks, ambulatory offices, and physicians’ offices.
+Today, its solutions are contracted in over 35 countries at more than 27,000 provider facilities, such as hospitals, integrated delivery networks, ambulatory offices, and physicians’ offices.

 But Cerner’s goal is to deliver more than software and solutions.
 The company is expanding its historical focus on electronic medical records (EMR) to help improve health and care across the board.
 Cerner aims to assimilate and normalize the world's healthcare data in order to reduce cost and increase efficiency of delivering healthcare, while improving patient outcomes.